 - Next, create an Assignment Group, and title it accordingly (this is recommended since often exams will be weighted separately from other elements of the course — e.g., the Final Exam alone might be worth 25% of the course grade).

-- Within that Assignment Group, create your Assignment, but for now, DO NOT publish it (i.e., hit the “Save” button but not the “Save and Publish” button).
+- Create your Assignment, but for now, DO NOT publish it (i.e., hit the “Save” button but not the “Save and Publish” button).
 This ensures that students won’t see anything you don’t want them to see yet.

 - Edit the Assignment details to suit your needs.
 Pay particular attention to the following items:

 - In the Rich Content Editor, add some instructions to students so that they know what to do to complete their take-home exam.
-You also want to insert a link to the downloadable exam file (e.g., Word document) into the Rich Content Editor.
+Insert a link to the downloadable exam file (e.g., Word document) into the Rich Content Editor.